lalesafarzade/pandas-challenge-/README.md

 * Use the pandas library and Jupyter Notebook.
 * You must submit a link to your Github/Git Lab repo that contains your Jupyter Notebook.
 * You must include a written description of at least two observable trends based on the data.
-* See [Example Solution](PyCitySchools/PyCitySchools_starter.ipynb) for a reference on the expected format.

 ## Hints and Considerations